What is Grades Journey?

 This has now set up the entry “For SITS (GJD1001-N / ICA 1)” to be a direct copy of the marks for the assignment “Assignment Submission for ICA 1”.

 The last stage is to tell Blackboard that your marks are ready to be transferred to SITS.
 Blackboard calls this stage Mark Approval.
-Once you do this, the marks will be transferred into SITS automatically, although at this trial stage, the marks will not go into SITS, but will be kept in a holding area where we can compare them with the marks that have been entered into e-Vision in the “standard” way.
+Once you do this, the marks will be transferred into SITS automatically.

 Then select Mark Approval and Transfer from the flyout menu.